Warm Brussel Sprout Salad with Crispy Goat Cheese

-Goat cheese is a little tricky because I find that different brands of goat cheese vary sooooooooo much.
-Some goat cheese are kind of crumbly, whereas others are super creamy.
+I find that different brands of goat cheese vary so much.
+Some goat cheeses are kind of crumbly, whereas others are super creamy.
 Then some have so much of that goat “funk” flavor that I find it to be overwhelming, whereas some are a bit more mellow.
 My favorite goat cheese for this is the creamy, mild kind.
 Look for “chevre” on the label.

-Start by slicing up a bunch of brussels sprouts, until they’re almost shredded in texture:
+Start by slicing up a bunch of brussel sprouts, until they’re almost shredded in texture:

-Saute them for a couple minutes with a little butter (or olive oil), salt, and pepper:
+Saute the shaved brussel sprouts for a couple minutes with a little butter (or olive oil), salt, and pepper:

-Once the sprouts are warm and a little bit brown, mix with dried cranberries, almonds, extra virgin olive oil, and vinegar:
+Once the sprouts are warm and a little bit brown, mix with dried cranberries, almonds, extra virgin olive oil, and aged balsamic vinegar: